 Has happened more than a few times in movies that Film Brain has reviewed, leading to his catchphrase, "Why don't they just (insert smarter course of action here)?
 Oh right, because we wouldn't have a movie!"

 The series How It Should Have Ended is pretty much dedicated to pointing these out.
-Examples are Lord of the Rings (Blindfold the eagles and fly them straight from Rivendell into Mordor), Predator (If the Predator doesn't attack unarmed people because it's not good sport, just ditch all the weapons) and Star Wars (Don't wait until the Death Star has gone all the way around the planet that the rebel base orbits, just blow up the planet and you'll have a clear shot at the base).
+Examples are The Lord of the Rings (Blindfold the eagles and fly them straight from Rivendell into Mordor), Predator (If the Predator doesn't attack unarmed people because it's not good sport, just ditch all the weapons) and Star Wars (Don't wait until the Death Star has gone all the way around the planet that the rebel base orbits, just blow up the planet and you'll have a clear shot at the base).
+Although, it would also be perfectly in character for the honor-obsessed Yautja to kill Arnold and Co. for dropping weapons and thus surrendering like bad warriors, as opposed to the girl who never had one.

 In the 1990s The Incredible Hulk animated series, the military would invariably show up and ruin everything at the exact moment Bruce Banner was undergoing a procedure that would eliminate the Hulk once and for all.
 If they wanted to get rid of the Hulk so badly, they could have left him alone.
 Or simply put a bullet into Banner's brain from a mile away while he's still human.
 Sniper Rifles were invented to kill people that it would be too dangerous to approach directly, Banner probably qualifies.

-The Avengers, referencing a deleted scene in the Norton film, has Bruce say that he's tried to kill himself and it hasn't worked.
+The Avengers, referencing a deleted scene in the Norton film, has Bruce say that he's tried to kill himself and it hasn't worked, Hulk won't let him.
 Part of the problem in that film is that the military is trying to capture Bruce.
 Even when hitting him with tank fire in the Ang Lee film, they could barely slow him down.
 And even without the military's intervention, Bruce often Hulks out anyway.

 Wile E Coyote seems to have the ability and resources available to send away for any sort of gizmo he desires, and have it arrive immediately to aid him in his quest to catch the roadrunner.
 It never occurs to him to simply order some food.